-A general strategy that a Madhyamikan (agent of the Middle Way) may employ once they identify a pair of contradictory forces at play, is neither to affirm the possibility of resolving the contradiction through those terms, nor to abandon those terms, but to see how those terms actually compliment each other.
+A general strategy that a Madhyamika (agent of the Middle Way, i.e. a meddling middler) may deploy once they identify a pair of contradictory forces at play, is neither to affirm the possibility of resolving the contradiction in those terms, nor to abandon those terms, but to see how those terms actually compliment each other.
 This insistence on complementarity is not necessarily itself an affirmation of the terms in themselves, but rather just insists on their inseparable mutual connection.

 If the complementary pairing produces suffering or error, then the idea of overcoming the suffering through privileging one aspect of the pair would be out of the question.
 Upholding one is to simultaneously uphold the other.
 The task of overcoming that suffering then, may be to re-frame the pairing such that it is not supported as a relation between two independent entities but are two aspects of the same expression.
 This radical re-framing, in its most significant sense, is achieved not merely at the level of ideology and reflection, but at the level of practice and concentration (sustenance of practice).